taebow/fastapi-simple-login/README.md

 make start-db
 ```

-*It build and run a docker image `db.dockerfile` that starts a Postgresql
+*Build and run a docker image `db.dockerfile` that starts a Postgresql
 server on port 5432.*